Uduvil: Electricity, Water and Gas Supply

 230 Volts Electricity supply is available in the whole village.
 Electricity is supplied by thermal power station at Chunnākam.
 New high voltage transmission lines and sub - stations are being constructed to connect Jaffna peninsula with the main grid.

 There is no pipe borne central water and central gas supply.
 Underground water from wells is used by the householders and business and other establishments.

-Fuel Filling and Service stations

-There are three fuel filling stations along the K.K.S Road: one at the Maruthanār Madam Junction, the other at Roddiyālady (Uduvil) and the third near Periya-mathavady (Uduvil).
-The third fuel filling station is the only one that is in service for 24 hours!There is an automobile service station between the Maruthanār Madam Junction and Roddiyālady along the KKS Road.
-Another one is situated near the Maruthanār Madam Junction along the Kaithady-Mānipāy Road.

 Transport facilities

 There are two railway stations close to Uduvil.
 Chunnākam Railway station is one of the main railway stations.
 It is situated about half a kilometer from the Chunnākam Junction towards Puttur.
 Almost all the trains to and fro from the South stop there.
 Tickets to all the places could be booked directly or on-line.
 The next one is Inuvil Railway station.
 It is situated half a kilometer from Maruthanār Madam Junction towards Urumpirāi along the Manipāy - Kaithady Road.
 Express trains do not stop at Inuvil.

 Day and night buses to Colombo ply along the K.K.S.
 Road.
 From Paranthan, Vavuniya along the A-9 road, Eastern towns and places of the Central Region could be reached.
 From Jaffna, almost all the main places in the island could be reached by bus.

 Almost all the main places in the Jaffna Peninsula could be reached by local buses plying along the K.K.S.
 Road and Manipāy - Kaithady Road.
 The Point Pedro-Navāly, Vaddukōddai bus (No 766,767) and Jaffna - Uduvil (771) double decker buses were very popular bus services operated via Uduvil for a long time until the mid-eighties.
 A bus service from Maruthanār Madam to Kārainagar along the Dutch Road has been operating from last year.
 All the other bus services (No 768, 769, 770, 795) operate along the K.K.S.
 Road.
 Another bus service from Kodikāmam to Manipāy (No 811) via Chavakacheri, Kaithady, Urumpirāi, Maruthanār Madam junction Uduvil, also operate along Manipāy-Kaithady Road.

 Bicycle and motorcycle are the main modes of transport.
 Taxi cabs are not in service.
 Only three-wheel autos are available for normal hire.

 Two-wheel and three-wheel land vehicles with trailers are available for transport of goods.

 Uduvil, during the 1980s and 1990s, has felt a heavy presence of the government army.
 The headquarters of the '513 Brigade' was located near Uduvil Girls' College.